wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 1.8.2=

+*	ADDED:		Notification of available plugin upgrade is now an option under the 'Dashboard'
+*	CHANGED:	Certain admin and upgrade notices now only appear when you're authenticated with the plugin (if this is enabled)
+*	FIXED:		PHP Notice with undefined index.

 = 1.8.1 =